GitJuski/Linux-servers/h3-GJ(In progress).md

 ![11](Screenshots/3/11.png)

 My config didn't have the access or error logs configured.
-I copied the lines from the default conf and placed them inside my conf.
+I wrote the two lines from the default conf inside my conf.

 ![12](Screenshots/3/12.png)